New! THE HYPNOBIRTHING HANDBOOK

 Back in my days as a secondary school teacher I once used the term ‘mass debate’ when teaching a group of 13-year-old boys.
 Big mistake ...

-I sometimes think I was born in the wrong century.
-I would have been an awesome medieval peasant.
+I sometimes think I was born in the wrong decade.
+I would have been right at home in the 1940's.

 I sing in a band.